performancecopilot/pcp/docs/pcp-programmers-guide.rst

 other fields are offsets and lengths in the JSONB string from an associated ``pmLabelSet`` structure.

-pmLabelSet structureZero or more labels are specified via a label set, in a ``pmLabelSet`` structure as shown in `example_title <#Z975964773nat>`__:
+Zero or more labels are specified via a label set, in a ``pmLabelSet`` structure as shown in `example_title <#Z975964773nat>`__: